eidp/platform-documentation/docs/cicd/supported-platforms/introduction.md

 # Supported platforms

-Every source code platform has it's own CI/CD system with it's own strengths and weaknesses.
+Every source code platform has its own CI/CD system with its own strengths and weaknesses.
 The EIDP platform currently supports the following platforms:

 | Platform | CI/CD System                                         | Status          | Notes          |